iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-file.md

     ![](./loading-data-from-a-file/cars-schema.png)

-    The product ingested your file and made a best effort to name your dataset (see *Dataset ID*) and specify your properties (see the *Properties* table) and your data's Unique Index, composed of primary, secondary, and date indexes.
+    Apperate ingested your file and made a best effort to name your dataset (see *Dataset ID*) and specify your properties (see the *Properties* table) and your data's Unique Index, composed of primary, secondary, and date indexes.

     > **Note:** The *Dataset ID* cannot be changed once you've submitted your dataset.
 Make sure to specify the ID you want in this step.